PintovBen/agentic-api/README.md

 - **🧪 Auto-Testing**: Validates generated code with comprehensive quality scoring
 - **🚀 Ready to Use**: Produces API clients you can use immediately

+## 📋 Prerequisites

+- Docker and Docker Compose
+- OpenAI API key
+- Swagger.json URL (not YAML or other formats)

 ## 🚀 Quick Start Guide

 ### Step 1: Clone and Setup